olivergondza/update-center-tools/README.md

 Command | |
 --- | ---
-`refre.sh <update_center_id>` | Expose update center data and metadata to the world.
+`refresh <update_center_id>` | Expose update center data and metadata to the world.
 This effectively publishes the changes of the content.